-A brand new report just been released which looks at air pollution levels where kids have been exercising during lockdown, finding the air dangerously dirty.
-Studies show that children growing up in the most polluted areas see their lung growth stunted by up to 14%, which can lead to issues with asthma and even lung cancer.
+A brand new report just been released which looks at air pollution levels where kids have been exercising during lockdown.
+Sadly, it has found the air dangerously dirty.
+Studies show that children growing up in the most polluted areas see their lung growth stunted by up to 14%.
+This can lead to issues with asthma and even lung cancer.
 We also know that air pollution particularly impacts BAME communities.

-Exercise is vital to physical and mental health, particularly for children and especially at a time when their young lives have been so disrupted by a global pandemic.
+Exercise is vital to physical and mental health, particularly for children.
+Especially at a time when their young lives have been so disrupted by a global pandemic.
 Exercise also boosts the immune response to infection and protects against diseases like Covid-19.

 The report also reinforces the inequalities for BAME communities hardest hit by both COVID-19 and poor air quality.
 Children living in the most deprived areas of London are exposed to higher levels of NO2.

 Of the 10 most polluted sites, 3 were primary schools.
 The site with the highest level of air pollution was a primary school in London.
 The numbers are similar and even worse in Birmingham, Manchester and other major UK cities.
 Over half the sites tested had levels of PM2.5 far exceeding WHO guidelines.
 (The main source of this pollutant is vehicle emissions.)